RoskiDeluge/aleph-image-generator/README.md

 - Over time the system learns from the modes and makes prompt suggestions that match the user's preferences

 To Do:
+- Authentication (NextAuth)
-- Authentication.
-Add tables to db: users, images, prompts
+- Persistence: add tables in db for users, images, prompts
 - Better loading state notifications in UI
 - Add subscription plans (Images per day: 1 (free), 10 (4.99/mo), 100 (9.99/mo))
 - Add social sharing feature